newslynx/newslynx-core/docs/api.rst

 **Endpoints**
 --------------

 All endpoints retunrn ``json``.
-If you'd like to follow along with these examples, go ahead and set these environment variables:
+If you'd like to follow along with these examples, go ahead and set your api key as an environment variables:

 .. code-block:: bash

-    export NEWSLYNX_API_URL='http://localhost:5000'
     export NEWSLYNX_API_KEY='djljahflsdkfhasldkfhasldfa'